B2B marketing in the automotive sector: a large sector that has long been strategic for the world economy.

 This is a decisive difference.
 What is fundamental to highlight right from the start, however, is this: it is always an exchange, a dialog, between people.
 Behind the sales and purchasing offices of any company there are human beings, each with their individual characteristics.
 This is why personalization, which we will touch upon later, becomes so important.

 B2B is especially relevant for the automotive sector.

 Just think of the dozens and dozens of components that are inside every car: from tires and radios, to batteries and computer systems.

 Here, most components are supplied to the car manufacturer by other specialized companies around the world: therefore, they are B2B.
 Often, purchases are made through specialized digital platforms, which are evolving at an increasingly rapid pace.

-Then, think about the retailers, dealers, and resellers who sell about 95% of cars to the final consumer (source); again it’s B2B.
+Then, think about the retailers, dealers, and resellers who sell about 95% of cars to the final consumer (source: Think with Google); again it’s B2B.

 But we can go even further upstream, and consider the same business processes: think of the elimination of paper documents, the efficiency gained by relying on companies who specialize in digitization and dematerialization; again, a B2B environment.
 There are many more examples, but one thing is clear: B2B is important for this sector.

 Until a few years ago, B2B marketing strategies were rather crude: there was a lack of awareness of the target audience, and there was a tendency to address the general public in a standardized way.
 Today everything has changed, thanks to the progress of digital transformation.